markuskruse/stl-librarian/README.md

 This is very simple.
 Loop over all the names of the models.
 Create a very simple html-file and add image tags for all models.

+## Contribute

+Feature requests, issues and Contributions are very welcome.
+I have no set roadmap right now but I see room for lots of improvements.

+* Better placement of the label
+* Generate a gif from a rotating model???
+Perhaps to be shown on mouse over to not induce motion sickness.
+* Analyze model normals and rotate it to expose maximum amount of detail.
+* Some kind of lighted rendering.
+* Some kind of Ambient occlusion in render.
+* Write as proper plugin in blender?